NNPDF/pineappl/docs/cli-tutorial.md

    section at 7 TeV`.
 2. The keys `x1_label` contains the name of the observable, and `y_label` the name of the corresponding (differential) cross section.
-These strings are being used by `convolute` and other subcommands that perform convolutions to label the columns with the corresponding numbers.
+These strings are being used by `convolve` and other subcommands that perform convolutions to label the columns with the corresponding numbers.
 If grids contain two- or even higher-dimensional distributions there would be additional labels, for instance `x2_label`, etc. Furthermore, for plots there are the corresponding